danil0man/portfolio/content/hobby.md

 # My Hobby

-My favourite hobby is warhammer.
-There is all from art, to miniatures, to litterature.
+My favorite hobby is warhammer.
+There is all from art, to miniatures, to literature.
 Is expensive but super fun